unic/SitecoreUrlMapper/docs/nuget/readme.txt

 	Set this to the ID of your redirect root folder.

 2)	Setting "UrlMapper.IndexName":
-	Set this to the name of the index you would like to use (eg "urlmapper_master" for author, "urlmapper_web" for delivery).
+	Set this to the name of the index you would like to use (eg "urlmapper_master_index" for author, "urlmapper_web_index" for delivery).

 3)	Setting "UrlMapper.Domain.Author":
 	Set this to the domain that should be used to replace the {Domain} token for items in the master db